-FIGURE 15 Configuring the date and time
+FIGURE 15 Configuring the date and time Initial configuration, step 5 of 9

 After initial configuration is complete, you can additionally configure your appliance to synchronize with a collection of Network Time Protocol (NTP) servers.
 For further details, see the Pulse Secure Virtual Traffic Manager: User's Guide.